MicrosoftDocs/Devices-docs/surface/surface-arm-faq.md

 ## What's new for Windows on Arm emulation?

 The latest Qualcomm Snapdragon X series processors in the Surface Pro (11th Edition) and Surface Laptop (7th Edition) deliver more native Arm64 experiences, including faster implementations of Microsoft 365 apps and other apps like Chrome, Spotify, and Zoom.
-For apps not yet optimized for Windows on Arm, our enhanced emulation engine ensures a smooth user experience.
+For apps not yet optimized for Windows on Arm, our enhanced emulation engine helps ensure a smooth user experience.

 ## What is Prism?